merabi14/Python-Projects/README.md

+>Please use branch ```apache-config``` for this task that already exist in your forked repository after you has been started task
 # apache-conf

-Created Jinja2 template for Apache configuration.
+Create Jinja2 template for Apache configuration.

-Created _vhosts.j2_ template, which will return a similar Apache config:
+Create _vhosts.j2_ template, that will return similar Apache config:
 ```bash
 <VirtualHost *:80>
   ServerName www.domain.tld